kumeS/chatAI4R/README.md

 # UNDER DEVELOPMENT
-# chatAI4BI: Chat-based Artificial Intelligence for Bioinformatic in R
+# chatAI4RBI: Chat-based Artificial Intelligence for R and Bioinformatics

 ## Description

-Chat-based Artificial Intelligence (AI) for Bioinformatics, "chatAI4BI," is an R package designed to integrate the ChatGPT API with bioinformatics.
+Chat-based Artificial Intelligence (AI) for Bioinformatics, "chatAI4RBI," is an R package designed to integrate the ChatGPT API with bioinformatics.
 This package aims to enable efficient data analysis and knowledge discovery based on a large language model (LLM)-based AI technique, ChatGPT.
 The package utilizes the ChatGPT API for natural language processing and provides a set of functions capable of executing various bioinformatics analysis methods.

 ## About this project